jordybronowicki37/CNSD/module-1/opdracht_2_3/README.md

 ### Unit testing
 Jacoco Report
 ![Jacoco report](/docs/jacoco-report.png)
-In the Jacoco report above, you can see that the test coverage has increased compared to the results in the unit testing assignment.
-Especially in the web.controller folder but also the data.models folder.
+In the Jacoco report above, you can see that the test coverage has slightly increased compared to the results of the integration testing assignment.
+The majority of the improvements were in the web.controller and the domain.service folders.

 ### Mutation testing
 PITest report
 ![PITest report](/docs/pitest-report.png)
-When we look at the new version of the PITest report, then we can see that the mutations coverage of the web.controller has significantly improved.
+The mutation coverage has not changed due to the introduction of the cucumber functional tests.